 A European telecommunications company focuses on delivering end-to-end Internet capabilities-everything from e-commerce consulting and solutions to core networks and Internet connectivity.
-They migrated their existing Microsoft Exchange environment, running on more than 100 HP ProLiant servers in twenty locations, to Microsoft Exchange 2000.
-At the same time, they upgraded to more powerful HP ProLiant servers-gaining greater flexibility and reducing overall IT operating costs.
+They migrated their existing Microsoft Exchange environment, run on more than 100 HP ProLiant servers in 20 locations, to Microsoft Exchange 2000, at the same time upgrading to more powerful HP ProLiant 6500 servers-adding greater flexibility and reducing operating costs.